rpoleski/MulensModel/developers_board.md

     * Transform t\_E and other parameters between geocentric and heliocentric frames.
     * option to return t\_E, alpha, dalpha\_dt etc. as floats instead of astropy.quantities
   * MulensData:
-    * add label which is passed to all the matplotlib functions and hence allows to show legend in easy way
+    * **add label/color/... which is passed to all the matplotlib functions and hence allows to show legend in easy way**
-    * Errorbar scaling, in particular the two parameter.
+    * **Errorbar scaling, in particular the two parameter.**
     * add version of n\_epochs that uses only good epochs
     * read settings from file header: flux vs. mag, filter, satellite info
   * PointLens: